weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 ## Weaviate Cloud Service

 The fastest way 🚀 to create a new Weaviate instance – from scratch – is to use _Weaviate Cloud Service_ (WCS).
 WCS is a completely managed service, so you don't have to install or maintain anything to run Weaviate.

-We offer a free sandbox in WCS for you to play around with, so let's use that for this guide.
+WCS offers a free sandbox for you to play around with, so let's use that for this guide.

 ### Sign in to WCS